 37. Lewis Johnson, who served as a rides associate and supervisor on The Beast from 1981-1987, has worked 10 Olympic Games for NBC as a reporter covering bobsled, luge and skeleton.

 38. Among the many celebrities who have visited Kings Island to ride The Beast is Lou Ferrigno, the muscle-bound actor famous for playing "The Incredible Hulk" on television.
 When the ride ended, it appeared he had actually turned green and he said, "I'll never do that again!"
 Beast 1, Hulk 0.

-39. For its 40th anniversary, The Beast trains have been painted with the original “flame” color scheme of red, orange and yellow.
+39. For its 40th anniversary, The Beast trains were painted with the original "flame" color scheme of red, orange and yellow.

 40. The Beast's iconic logo was created by Lawler Ballard Little — a national advertising firm — and would later win the top prize from the prestigious New York Advertising Club in 1979.